Skip to content

 Monica is a member of the American Speech, Language, and Hearing Association with participation in special interest division, Neurogenic Communication Disorders.
 She is PROMPT, LSVT trained and Hanen certified.

-Speech Language Pathologist | Nicole Makowski
+Nicole Makowski | Speech Language Pathologist

-About Nicole Makowski, M.S.
+Nicole Makowski, M.S.
 CCC-SLP

 Nicole is a licensed Speech-Language Pathologist in the state of New Jersey.